5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 | NTA | 3,703 | Missing geographic data |
 | Location Point1 | 285,177 | Entire column is blank |

-#### Key lessons for future projects

-1. **Always audit first** — run a full blank count across all columns before touching anything.
-Never assume where the blanks are.
-2. **Understand your data dictionary** — the official documentation for this dataset was essential in confirming that the 01/01/1900 rows were invalid and that blank grades were expected by design.
-3. **Blank does not always mean broken** — context matters enormously.
-A blank grade on an administrative inspection is correct.
-A blank grade on a re-inspection is suspicious.
-The same blank value can mean two completely different things depending on context.
-4. **Empty string vs NULL** — in MySQL an empty string and NULL both represent missing data but NULL is the proper standard.
-Always convert empty strings to NULL for consistency, especially in columns that will be used in calculations or aggregations.
-5. **Never populate values you cannot verify** — it is better to leave a value as NULL than to fill it with something that might be wrong.
-Incorrect data is more dangerous than missing data.
-6. **Investigate before deleting** — the 01/01/1900 rows were only deleted after confirming through multiple queries and the data dictionary that they had no analytical value.
-Always build the case before removing data.

 ---